tech-for-better/in-common/Project-Report.md

 - Is it easy for someone make changes to the codebase?
 - Could a new person quickly be onboarded to contribute?

+- InCommon already use AirTable in their company, so accessing and managing the data is something they are already able to do.
+Deleting, updating or creating records is also something they are used to doing.

+### **Future Features**

+#### Moderate Effort

+- Add comment boxes when a user confirms or cancels an event
+- Add comment box "Message from inCommon", which they write via Airtable
+- Distinguish Past Events: attended, cancelled, never confirmed
+- Link to Feedback Form for Past attended Events

+#### More Effort

+- Automated Emails to users & inCommon when events get added or edited
+- Improve Loading Time

 ---